Select a link below to skip to each section

 Roster Submission Requirements

-All Associations must add a full list of Players, Coaches, and Off Feild Managers within Spordle ID for their respective teams.
+All Associations must add a full list of Players, Coaches, and Off Feild Managers within Spordle ID for their respective teams before the Initial Roster Deadline.

 Note: Players will be listed under "Active Roster" while any bench staff (Coaches and Off Field Managers) will be listed under "Team Officials".

-Changes to the initial roster can be made up to the roster lock date.
-After this date, any additions or changes must be submitted to Baseball Alberta for approval.
+Changes to the initial roster can be made up to the Roster Lock / Change Deadline.
+After this date, any additions or changes must be submitted to Baseball Alberta to be added.

 Eligibility Compliance

-All player and coach eligibility requirements must be met before the final roster approval deadline.
+All Player Eligibility and Coach Eligibility requirements must be met before the final roster approval deadline.
 Non-compliant players or coaches will be removed from the roster.

 Player Transfers